 Whether it is $5 or $5,000, your donation will help improve the LGBT travel and tourism industry and worthy projects globally.
 All donations from US Citizens are tax deductible in accordance to the laws of the United States.

-When you shop using the IGLTA Foundation link at Amazon Smile
+When you shop using the IGLTA Foundation link at Amazon Smile, Amazon.com will donate back to IGLTA Foundation at no cost to you!

 For more information, please contact email@example.com.